 Will a TikTok VPN be illegal?

-Depending on breaking news in the coming days, it's difficult to estimate exactly how TikTok will be banned – but we're comfortable saying that VPNs themselves are unlikely to become illegal.
+Depending on breaking news, it's difficult to estimate exactly how and when TikTok has been banned – but we're comfortable saying that VPNs themselves are unlikely to become illegal.

 However, using a VPN doesn't make any illegal activity legal, like downloading pirated software.